yzchen-phy/clifford-sampling/README.md

 # clifford-sampling

+These are simulation code and data for [Scalable evaluation of quantum-circuit error loss using Clifford sampling (arXiv:2007.10019)](https://arxiv.org/abs/2007.10019) produced by Ying Li and Yanzhu Chen.
+The experimental data for the two-qubit gates are from Zhen Wang.

 The simulations are implemented using the [Mathematica](https://www.wolfram.com/mathematica/) library [QuESTlink](https://questlink.qtechtheory.org/), available at [here](https://github.com/QTechTheory/QuESTLink).
 Their paper is
 ```
 Tyson Jones, Simon C Benjamin,